kissmetrics/km-support/_posts/2012-10-19-events-url.md

 ## Technical Notes

 * Our Event Library URL detection has difficulty with *hash symbols* `#` in the URL.
 Considering placing `record` calls from our JavaScript Library on the pages you wish to track, especially if you are using *backbone.js*.
-* We do not support regular expressions.
-Please try using JavaScript Library calls for these types of events.
-If that does not work for you, please let us know if you are interested in seeing this functionality within the Event Library.

 ### Testing